 The right-angle headers have straight leads and bent leads.
-If solder the straight leads to the board the plastic piece will provide the clearance to keep the connector pins above the board.
+Solder the straight leads to the board the plastic piece will provide the clearance to keep the connector pins above the board.
 The header should be installed such that the leads overhang the installed resistor and chip.

-Figure 106: Straight and bent side of right angle headers.
+Figure 114: Straight and bent side of right angle headers.